-- The North Carolina Bar Association, in conjunction with the Citizen Lawyer Committee, announced on April 8, 2019, that Attorney Joel Harbinson is one of the 2019 recipients of the Citizen Lawyer Award.
-The award will be presented on Thursday, June 20, at the NCBA Annual Meeting in Asheville.
+- On June 20, 2019, the North Carolina Bar Association honored Attorney Joel Harbinson, along with only ten other lawyers in the state, as a 2019 recipient of the Citizen Lawyer Award.
+The award was presented at the NCBA Annual Meeting at the Biltmore Estate in Asheville.
 The NCBA Citizen Lawyer Award was established in 2007 to recognize lawyers who provide exemplary public service to their communities.
-Honorees include elected and appointed government officials, coaches, mentors and voluntary leaders of nonprofit, civic and community organizations.
+Honorees include elected and appointed government officials, coaches, mentors and voluntary leaders of nonprofit, civic, and community organizations.

 - In the March 21, 2019, edition of the Taylorsville Times, Attorney Joel Harbinson was recognized for being instrumental in bringing the State-funded Alexander Correctional Institution to Taylorsville when he served as a county commissioner.
 The prison is one of only six state-funded close security prisons in North Carolina.
 It is now one of the largest employers in Alexander County with nearly 750 jobs and has paid for itself many times over for the $1 million local investment to secure it -- by its monthly payments to the Town and the County in water and sewer fees, as well as in savings in meals for our detainees in the county jail and in sales taxes for buying local products and using local services.